SliceGX: Layer-wise GNN Explanation with Model-slicing: Experimental Study

+\eetitle{Overall Fidelity}.
+We conducted a quantitative fidelity evaluation, with the results summarized in Table \ref{tab:fidelity_evaluation}.
+Our method, \slice, consistently outperforms baseline explainers across all datasets, achieving the best performance in both Fidelity+ and Fidelity- metrics.
+Notably, \slice obtains a Fidelity- score of 0 on the Tree-Cycles dataset—a theoretically optimal result.
+This demonstrates a substantial improvement over existing state-of-the-art \gnn explainers.

+\eetitle{Impact of source layers}.
+We varied source layers from 1 to 3 (Figs.~\ref{fig:layer_wise+}, \ref{fig:layer_wise-}) to assess robustness with a fixed target layer.
+Here, we selected \gmask and \flowx as the baseline explainers for comparison, as other existing explainers lack support for intermediate layer explanations.
+For both Fidelity+ and Fidelity-, \slice consistently outperforms both \gmask and \flowx across all layers.
+This demonstrates \slice's superior ability to generate robust and high-quality layer-wise explanations

 \eetitle{Impact of $k$}.
-Varying $k$ from $2$ to $10$, Figs.~\ref{fig:cora-fplus_k} and~\ref{fig:cora-fminus-k} show that both \slice and \sliceran (omitting other explainers as they lack explicit $k$ configuration) improve Fidelity with larger $k$, as more nodes and edges can be explored. \slice consistently outperforms \sliceran in Fidelity+ and Fidelity-, validating its node selection strategy and alignment with Fidelity measures.

-\eetitle{Impact of source layers}.
-We vary source layers from $1$ to $3$ (Figs.~\ref{fig:fplus-l}, \ref{fig:fminus-l}) to assess robustness with fixed target layer 3.
-For Fidelity+, \slice and \gmask outperform \sliceran, with sensitivity increasing as source layers approach the output layer.
-This confirms: (i) \gmask's effectiveness for final output interpretation, (ii) \slice's comparable or better performance without learning overhead, and (iii) \sliceran's limited improvement due to random node selection.
-For Fidelity-, \slice and \gmask are robust across layers, while \sliceran is unstable due to its lack of guarantees on the objective. \slice consistently outperforms both, demonstrating its ability to generate high-quality layer-wise explanations.
+The variation of $k$ from 1\% to 9\% of nodes in each graph was employed in the analysis.
+Shown in Figs.~\ref{fig:k+} and~\ref{fig:k-}, the best fidelity performance across all datasets was achieved at k=5\%.
+Thus we selected k=5\% as the optimal configuration, as it provides the strongest explanator validity while maintaining sparsity.

-\eetitle{Impact of thresholds}.
-We evaluate thresholds $h$ (influence) and $\theta$ (embedding diversity).
-Figs.~\ref{fig:cora-fplus-h-theta} and~\ref{fig:cora-fminus-h-theta} show: (1) Proper embedding diversity ($\theta$ between $0.1$ and $0.2$) improves explanations by mitigating bias from similar nodes, but excessive diversity ($\theta > 0.2$) introduces noise and reduces quality.
-(2) Interestingly yet consistently, higher influence ($h$ between $0.2$ and $0.3$) improves explanations, but overly influential nodes can introduce bias if their embeddings differ significantly from target nodes. \slice's bi-criteria objective balances influence and diversity, enabling high-quality layer-wise explanations and progressive inspection of \gnn outputs.
-These results validate \slice's ability to explicitly generate and analyze layer-wise explanations, providing insights into the impact of influence and diversity on \gnn outputs.
-The above results also justify our bi-criteria objective to allow \slice to strike a balance between influence and diversity over individual layers.
+\eetitle{Impact of ($h$, $\theta$)}.
+We evaluated thresholds $h$ (influence) and $\theta$ (embedding diversity) on the Cora dataset.
+Figs.~\ref{fig:h+} and~\ref{fig:h-} show: (1) Proper embedding diversity ($\theta$ $\in [0.2, 0.3]$) improves explanations by mitigating bias from similar nodes, but excessive diversity introduces noise and reduces quality.
+(2) Higher influence ($h$ $\in [0.3, 0.4]$) improves explanations, but overly influential nodes can introduce bias if their embeddings differ significantly from target nodes.